DanielRobayo12/rosHandIA/README.md

 `(handIA2) daniel-robayo@danirob:~/handIA2$`

 - In the **VE** opened we gonna install our libreries

         pip install mediapipe
         pip install opencv-python
         pip install numpy
         pip install lark
+- Now go to de rute /ros

+      cd ros
+- And activate the ros enviroment

+      source install/setup.bash
+Now we can work whit the artificial vision and ros2 enviroment

+> ## Move a robot hand whit artificial vision

+The physical conecction it's very important to can do work the proyect, after cheking the physical connection conect the .cpp file whit the ESP32 board

+- Run the node to see and register the hands landmarks

+        ros2 run roshandia_pkg handRead01.py
+- After run the node connection with the board in another terminal

+        ros2 run roshandia_pkg connectHand.py
+  And enjoy whith the robot hand controlled by yourself